tryretool/professional-services-docker/README.md

 # Docker for "Lights On/Sandbox" deployment

 These instructions are focused on running Retool via Docker, with references to Infra steps (minimally explained).
+Expecation is that each customer has different cloud environmentments and requirements, and should have some representative (or Retool help) for the infra around Retool.

+This is divergent from other Retool Docker guides to minimize manual edits by the deployer, typically only requiring "input a setting".

 Alternative: k8s: https://github.com/tryretool/retool-terraform/

+### Setup

 See [Setup Guide](SETUP_GUIDE.md) for instructions

 ### File Organization
+What is in this repo?
+5 key docker files.

 * **docker.env** - Main place for edits, setting and toggling key values
 * **Dockerfile** - A stub/shell.
 No hardcoded info or edits required.
 Managed by docker-compose.yml
 * **docker-compose.yml** - An easily swappable file, to facilitate iterative deployment testing